data-ui

 (:NAME

-(:LABEL "To Do" :INPUT-TYPE :LINE) :UNIQUE T :PRIMARY-KEY NIL :FS-BACKED
+(:BASE-FIELD NIL :UI (:LABEL "To Do" :INPUT-TYPE :LINE) :UNIQUE T

-NIL :TARGET NIL :IDS-TABLE NIL :JOIN-TABLE NIL :FORCE-SQL-NAME NIL
+:PRIMARY-KEY NIL :TARGET NIL :JOIN-TABLE NIL :VALIDATIONS

-:NAME-SQL "todo_name" :TYPE-SQL "text" :CREATE-SQL
+:FORCE-SQL-NAME NIL :NAME-SQL "todo_name" :TYPE-SQL "text" :CREATE-SQL

 "todo_name text not null unique" :SOURCE